CannerCMS/docs.canner.io/docs/schema-overview.md

 Layout tags is use to create grids, containers, and blocks in CMS.
 This allows your CMS to create customized design layouts for customized visual design.

-Every layout tag will generate a new `visitor` that is inserted into the `visitors` array, which will be collected in `root` tag.
+Every layout tag generates a new `visitor` which is used to edit the component tree will be collected in `root` tag.

 For example, there are three fields `name`, `nickname`, and `note` in the `info` object, and we can use `block` tag to seperate the three fields into two different blocks.